Paul Revere was a Boston native and local silversmith renowned for his role in the American Revolution. On a night back in ... More

-In 1775, local silversmith Paul Revere left this house to warn fellow rebels Sam Adams and John Hancock that British troops were headed to Lexington to arrest them.
+Paul Revere was a Boston native and local silversmith renowned for his role in the American Revolution.
+On a night back in 1775, he left home to warn fellow rebels Sam Adams and John Hancock that British troops were headed to Lexington to arrest them.
 That night was immortalized by Longfellow's poem, "Paul Revere's Ride."
-The home was built in the late 1600s and bought by Revere in 1770.
+The house was built in 1680 and bought by Revere in 1770.
 It just escaped the wrecking ball when Revere's descendants recovered the property in 1902.
-Now a national historic landmark, the building is the oldest in downtown Boston.
+Now a national historic landmark, the building is one of the oldest in downtown Boston and reminiscent of colonial America.
+It opened its doors to public-viewing and displays an unique assortment of personal belongings and memorabilia.

 Paul Revere's house is a perfect place for any age!
 It looked like the house hadn't been touched from the last time he lived there!
 You even could tell they hadn't done any work to it because the floor still seems shakey!!
 But anyway back to my point, It is seriusly a historic step into the amazing Paul reveres house!